Workpay icon

 Several factors, such as the size of the business, business growth, employee benefits, taxes, and federal laws, can determine which payroll system to use.
 As mentioned earlier, there are four types of payroll systems.
 Therefore, businesses should look at the mentioned factors to choose a suitable payroll system.

-Establish a Payroll Policy
+Establish a Policy

 1. Pay Dates